promptfoo/promptfoo/README.md

 promptfoo
 ---

-`promptfoo` is a library and command-line tool that helps you edit and evaluate LLM prompts by providing a systematic approach to comparing model outputs.
+`promptfoo` is a library and command-line tool that helps you evaluate LLM prompt quality with a systematic approach to comparing model outputs.

-With the ability to run a test suite on multiple prompts, catch regressions, and analyze results, `promptfoo` offers a practical solution for evaluating model outputs.

-## Features
+With promptfoo, you can:

-- Test multiple prompts against predefined test cases
+- **Test multiple prompts** against predefined test cases
-- Compare LLM outputs side-by-side
+- **Evaluate quality and catch regressions** by comparing LLM outputs side-by-side
 - Use as a command line tool, or integrate into your workflow as a library
-- Customizable API provider integration + built-in support for OpenAI API models
+- Use OpenAI API models (built-in support), or use a custom API provider integration for any LLM API

 ## Usage (command line)